ianchapin/epistemic-trust-calibration/concepts/confidence.md

 # Confidence

-In this framework, *confidence* refers to how much reliance it is appropriate to place on a representation in a given context.
+In this framework, **confidence** is your assessment that a chosen **reliance level** on a representation is warranted in a given context.

 Confidence is not certainty.
 It is not probability.
 It is not belief strength.

 Confidence is about *use*.

+A **reliance level** is a permission mode (what the representation is allowed to do).
+A **reliance cap** is the maximum permitted reliance level in this context.

 ---

-## Confidence Is About Reliance, Not Truth
+## Confidence Justifies a Reliance Level

 Confidence answers questions such as:
-- How much weight should this representation carry?
+- Is it appropriate to rely on this representation at this level?
 - How much verification is required before acting?
 - How costly would failure be if this representation is wrong?
 - How reversible is the decision based on it?
+- How quickly would we notice if it fails?

-These questions are about action under uncertainty, not about whether a representation is true.
+These are questions about action under uncertainty, not about whether a representation is true.

 A representation can be useful even when confidence is low.
 A representation can be dangerous even when confidence feels high.

 ---